Way back in history:

 this tour was listed as Albert "Cubby" Broccoli, a name

-we all remember popping up as producer on the early James Bond films!
+we all remember popping up as producer on the early James Bond films.
 The

 midget tour brought with it 8,000 gallons of methanol and 500 tyres.
 Midget racer, [more

-photos below] courtesy
+photos below]

-15:1 compression ratio, which engine-braked the thing so fiercely
+ratio, which engine-braked the thing so fiercely with the gas off that

-with the gas off that no brakes were required.
-Some people
+no brakes were required.
+Some people may recall these motors

-may recall these motors needed careful "pull-it-back-off-compression" before
+needed careful "pull-it-back-off-compression" before attempting a hefty

-very high performance (and the unforgettable din) of these tiny
+(and the unforgettable din) of these tiny cars, which he raced mostly

-Margaret has kindly sent these three snapshots
+Margaret kindly sent these three snapshots

 from those days.
-First, Clayton in

 Just